Milanhj/microbiome-stats/README.md

 var_label

--   What to name the column containing vars as rows
+-   Optional string.
+What to name the column containing vars as rows (defaults to "outcome")

 digits

-- how many digits to round output values to. default = 4
+- optional argument how many digits to round output values to. default = 4

 p.adjust.method